 2G will soon be disconnected across Australia for all networks.
-Lebara is the last to close with shutdown occurring on the 30th of April 2018.
+Lebara is the last to close with shutdown occurring on 30 June 2018.

 Here’s what you need to know!